 - Have regular access to a smartphone capable of running the Instacart Shopper app

-When people sign up with Instacart, they must sign a contract that outlines the terms and conditions of their relationship with the company, which by design makes it difficult for anyone to hold them liable for a car accident.
+Those who are interested in signing up for Instacart must sign a contract that emphasizes the terms and conditions of what they will expect when working under the company, which is practically designed to make it complicated for anyone to hold that particular company at-fault for a car accident.

 Instacart, in fact, does not provide commercial auto insurance for drivers.
 The contract merely notes that while certain jurisdictions may require commercial auto insurance, it is the responsibility of the independent contractor to determine what insurance they are required to have.
 So not only do they not assume responsibility for its drivers, but they don’t make it a point to let them know that they may need further insurance if they don’t read the terms and conditions closely.